TEAMMATES/teammates/devdocs/design.md

 + Primary keys cannot be edited except: `Student.email`.
 + KeepExistingPolicy: the new value of an optional attribute is specified as `null` or set to “Uninitialized”, the existing value will prevail. {This is not a good policy.
 To be reconsidered}.
 + `Null` parameters: Throws an assertion error if that parameter cannot be null.
 Optional attributes follow KeepExistingPolicy.
-+ Entity not found: Throws `EntityDoesNotExistException` exception.
++ Entity not found: Throws `EntityDoesNotExistException`.
 + Invalid parameters: Throws `InvalidParametersException`.

 API for deleting entities: